vladapetre/workshops/docs/clean-architecture/13_onion_architecture.md

 # Onion Architecture

-## What Is Onion Architecture?

-**Onion Architecture** is a layered architectural pattern that places the **domain model** at the core of your application.
-All dependencies point inward, ensuring that business logic remains isolated from external concerns like databases, frameworks, and user interfaces.
-This approach aligns closely with the goals of **Clean Architecture**—keeping your core logic independent, testable, and adaptable.
+## Overview

+*Onion Architecture* is an architectural style that structures an application as a series of concentric circles (layers), with the core domain model at the center.
+Each outer layer depends only on the next inner layer, never the other way around.
+This design enforces a strict separation between business logic and external concerns, ensuring that the core remains independent, testable, and adaptable.

-### Key Characteristics
+### Typical Layers

-- **Domain-centric:** The domain model (business rules) is at the center.
-- **Concentric layers:** Each layer wraps around the core, with clear boundaries.
-- **Dependency inversion:** Outer layers depend on inner layers, never the reverse.
-- **Interfaces for boundaries:** Communication between layers happens through interfaces or contracts.
-- **Infrastructure as outermost:** Databases, frameworks, and external systems are at the edge.
+- **Domain Model (Core):** Contains business entities and domain logic.
+No dependencies on any other layer.
+- **Domain Services/Application Services:** Implements business use cases and orchestrates domain objects.
+Depends only on the domain model.
+- **Interfaces (Ports):** Defines contracts for external operations (repositories, services, etc.) required by the core.
+- **Infrastructure (Adapters):** Provides implementations for interfaces (e.g., database, external APIs, frameworks).
+Depends on interfaces, not the core.

 ```puml
 @startuml OnionArchitecture